lijunsong/udacity-vehicle-detection-and-tracking/README.md

 ![color space explore][image2]

-HOG parameters are also tuned during sliding window search.
+HOG parameters are mostly tuned during sliding window search.
+I used these parameters

+ - orient: 32, because my laptop can't handle large feature vectors, also see Discussion
+ - pixels_per_cell: 16, testing shows 16 better than 8
+ - cells_per_block: 2

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).